nyx-space/hifitime/README.md

 used for validation of Julian dates.
 As an example of how this is handled, check the Julian day computations for [2015-06-30 23:59:59](https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/xTime/xTime.pl?time_in_i=2015-06-30+23%3A59%3A59&time_in_c=&time_in_d=&time_in_j=&time_in_m=&time_in_sf=&time_in_wf=&time_in_sl=&time_in_snu=&time_in_s=&time_in_h=&time_in_n=&time_in_f=&time_in_sz=&time_in_ss=&time_in_sn=&timesys_in=u&timesys_out=u&apply_clock_offset=yes), [2015-06-30 23:59:60](https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/xTime/xTime.pl?time_in_i=2015-06-30+23%3A59%3A60&time_in_c=&time_in_d=&time_in_j=&time_in_m=&time_in_sf=&time_in_wf=&time_in_sl=&time_in_snu=&time_in_s=&time_in_h=&time_in_n=&time_in_f=&time_in_sz=&time_in_ss=&time_in_sn=&timesys_in=u&timesys_out=u&apply_clock_offset=yes) and [2015-07-01 00:00:00](https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/xTime/xTime.pl?time_in_i=2015-07-01+00%3A00%3A00&time_in_c=&time_in_d=&time_in_j=&time_in_m=&time_in_sf=&time_in_wf=&time_in_sl=&time_in_snu=&time_in_s=&time_in_h=&time_in_n=&time_in_f=&time_in_sz=&time_in_ss=&time_in_sn=&timesys_in=u&timesys_out=u&apply_clock_offset=yes).

-# Changelog
-## version 1.0 - COMPLETE rewrite
-The previous API is **totally incompatible** with version 1.0.

-### In this new version:
-+ Correct and explicit support for TAI versus UTC (previously, UTC was _implied_ in the `Datetime` struct and TAI was _implied_ in the `Instant` struct)
-+ Removed annoyingly high precision which prevented simple day-to-day operations on seconds (as needed in most time simulation software)

-### Motivation
-After using this extensively for a few months, I've come to realize that it was highly ambiguous, and frankly a pain in the neck to use because of the complexity of the `Instant` struct.
-It made common operations complicated for no good reason.
-And at least one major bug existed (the difference between two `Instant` of MJD was different from the actual difference of MJDs converted to seconds).